d4rkr00t/evo/README.md

 - [ ] REFACTOR: Refactor logger to interfaces
 - [ ] REFACTOR: Refactor cache to interfaces
 - [ ] Rebuild examples with a real world use cases
+- [ ] Throw an error when not in a SCU project